Jeff Cobb: Amateur wrestling career

 During his amateur wrestling career, Cobb trained for the Guam Amateur Wrestling Federation under his personal coach Neil Krantz.
 Cobb qualified for the Guamanian squad in the men's 84 kg class at the 2004 Summer Olympics in Athens by receiving a continental berth from the Oceanian Championships in Dededo.
 He received two straight losses due to technical superiority and no classification points in a preliminary pool match against Cuba's Yoel Romero and Germany's Davyd Bichinashvili, finishing 21st overall out of 22 wrestlers.

 Professional wrestling career

 Early career (2009–2014)

-Cobb began professional wrestling in 2009 working for Action Zone Wrestling in Hawaii.
+Cobb began professional wrestling in 2009 training and working for Action Zone Wrestling in Hawaii.
+He was given the name "Mr. Athletic".
 He won the AZW Heavyweight Title a record setting three times.
 He made appearances for many independent promotions in Northern California such as All Pro Wrestling, Supreme Pro Wrestling, Pro Wrestling Bushido, Fighting Spirit Pro, Phoenix Pro Wrestling and PREMIER Wrestling, where he held their heavyweight championship for 427 days.
 In September 2014, he received a tryout at the WWE Performance Center.